 LIGHTHOUSE UPDATE – APRIL 19, 2016:

 It has been brought to my attention that the restoration website has not been updated.
 I have reached out to a Mr Leahy and have been informed that they are waiting for Suffolk County to appropriate $3,000 for the roof to be repaired before returning the lantern to the structure.
-They are also working to obtain a grant to help pay for the interior repairs.
+Assisted by a campaign run by The Marketing Heaven, they are also working to obtain a grant to help pay for the interior repairs.

 They are also aware the website has not really been updated and is working on updating it.